bngybongybrd/stw2/README.md

 Design considerations:
 - User friendly
 - Recommendations given by AI should be consistent, and in similar format
-- Other consideration are in the google slide
+- Other considerations are in the google slide

 Features that should be/needs to be added:
 - Loading screen when api is getting the response